|Title||Vintage 19th c. marbled paper, Stormont pattern |

 This pattern is related to and can be mistaken for the Gloster marble.
 There are two noticeable differences between the two patterns.
 One being that the Gloster employs the use of a dispersant mixed with one or more colors which are confined to specific areas whereas in a Stormont the dispersant tends to cover the entire bath.
 The second and more distinguishing difference is that a Gloster pattern characteristically has a combed base whereas a Stormont would typically have a Turkish base.

 This pattern is created starting with a Turkish base.
 One or more colors would then be mixed with a dispersant, such as turpentine, and thrown onto the bath.
 These dispersant-mixed colors will appear to be covered with tiny holes.
 When making this pattern you must work faster than usual to pull the marble because the turpentine will evaporate, closing up this lacy network of holes.

-The primary colors for this example are light brown, black, yellow, red and green.
+The primary colors for this example are black, green and pink.

 |Paper Process/Medium||Surface application papers -- Marbled papers |